 Lastly, I am going to add, “Let Reiki humble you”.
 Remember, Reiki flows through us, not from us.
 We are channels of this Universal Life Force Energy.
 We are not the healers.
 Keep things in perspective.

 It’s exciting when we first start practicing Reiki.
 The energy.
 The power.
 I bought a table after taking my first Level 1 class and began practicing on my friends and family immediately.
 I couldn’t get enough – it was so heady!
 But if I am honest I think I got caught up in the idea of it, instead of just allowing it to flow.
 And again if I am honest I can see how I came up with these guidelines I am writing about, especially when I began teaching (although it was there from the start).
 I learned them through trial and error.
 I thought I was the teacher and had to have things exactly, perfectly, right.
 It took YEARS for me to finally relax and trust Reiki.
 I did not trust my intuition and while I understood that Intention is everything I did not completely believe or understand that.
 I still worried Reiki wasn’t flowing if I didn’t feel it, or that maybe I’d forgot a step in the attunement, rendering it ineffective.
 My ego and personality were fully engaged, due to my insecurity and fear.
 And one day I woke up and heard the words “Let Reiki humble you” and things began to shift.
 It led me to ponder all of this and eventually I added these phrases to my classes.
 I wanted to plant some seeds, have the students begin to ponder these ideas, to share what I had learned.

-I hope these ideas can help you on your Reiki path, whether you are practicing, teaching or both.
+I hope these ideas can help you on your Reiki path, whether you are practicing, teaching, or both.
 Reiki is so powerful yet so gentle.
-It has taught me how to return to my authentic self, in teaching, in practicing, in life.
+It has taught me how to return to my authentic self, in teaching, in practice, in life.
 It has been my greatest teacher and I am infinity grateful.
 Onward!